lbell/pretty-google-calendar/README.md

 `show_title="true"` \
 Sets the visibility of the calendar `title`.
 Options: `true` and `false`.
 Defaults to `true`.

+`id_hash=random` \
+Sets the ID hash for a calendar.
+If you have multiple calendars on a page and need to style them, you can set this to a permanent code.
+Otherwise, it'll randomly generate each load.

 ### Obtaining Google Calendar API Key

 1. The good folks at WPBeginner have a comprehensive writeup: https://www.wpbeginner.com/plugins/how-to-add-google-calendar-in-wordpress/

 (Although in the API Restrictions Section, you may need "Don't Restrict Key" selected.
 YMMV.)